ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 In our own personal experience, we know that murder is wrong.
 In working through the proposition that murder is morally wrong in the above examples, I strongly doubt that anyone was shocked to have their moral instincts confirmed through the strict abstract reasoning of UPB.
 In this section, however, it is officially permissible for you to begin to be truly shocked.

-The greatest leaps forward in scientific understanding are the so-called “unifying theories.”
+The greatest leaps forward in scientific understanding are the so-called “unifying theories”.
 Einstein spent decades trying to work out a unified field theory; and theories of physics which unite strong and weak forces, electromagnetism, gravity and so on remain elusive.

 UPB as a framework, however, not only justifies our moral instincts at the personal, philosophical and universal levels – but also has profound and shocking implications for human society.